Kevin Page: Life's on hold - where's that key? - NZ Herald

 That's sort of what happened to me this week, with a slight variation.

-To start with my wallet and eftpos cards are safe.
-Which is good because I got hungry while searching for my keys and had to buy some chocolate to maintain my energy levels.
+My wallet and eftpos cards are safe.
+Which is good because I got hungry while searching for my keys and had to buy chocolate to maintain my energy levels.
 As you do.

 Anyway.
 Let me explain.